-Once common across Victoria’s volcanic plains and grasslands, the Eastern Barred Bandicoot (Perameles gunnii) is now one of Victoria’s most endangered species and considered extinct in Victoria’s wild.
-Intrinsically linked to the bandicoot’s decline is the utilisation and consequent destruction of over 99% of its native grassland habitat in Victoria.
-Further pressures such as predation from introduced foxes, cats and dogs and competition with rabbits have also caused devastating decline.
+Once common across Victoria’s volcanic plains and grasslands, the Eastern Barred Bandicoot (Perameles gunnii) mainland species is now one of Australia’s most endangered species and is considered extinct in the wild.
+Linked to the bandicoot’s decline is the use for farming and consequent loss of over 99% of its native grassland habitat.
+Further pressures such as predation from introduced foxes, cats and dogs and competition with rabbits have also caused decline.
 The survival of these shy tussock-dwellers now depends entirely on captive breeding programs and secure, healthy, predator-free habitat.

-Through the Wild Futures program, Conservation Volunteers Australia is working in partnership with Parks Victoria at Woodlands Historic Park and Serendip Sanctuary, Department of Sustainability & Environment Communities for Nature, Mt Rothwell Biodiversity Centre and the Eastern Barred Bandicoot Recovery Team to create secure areas where these bandicoots can flourish in their native grassland habitat.
-Important monitoring programs are also taking place at Hamilton in Victoria, one of the last strongholds for the species.
+As part of our Wild Futures program, Conservation Volunteers Australia is working in partnership with Parks Victoria, Zoos Victoria, Mt Rothwell Biodiversity Centre, the Department of Environment Land Water and Planning and the Eastern Barred Bandicoot Recovery Team to create predator free sanctuaries where bandicoots can flourish in their native grassland habitat.

 We have urgent need of support for a number of practical conservation activities linked to the protection and enhancement of these reserves as habitat for Eastern Barred Bandicoots including: